Regulatory actions for Sept. 11, 2025

 Sep.
 11, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Centinel Spine, Fraiya, Naitive Technologies, Qiagen.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Corcept, Greenwich, Hoth, Johnson & Johnson, Sanofi, Sobi, Travere.

 Briefs